 The Consumer Product Safety Commission is the head office tasked with overseeing the safety of cribs.
 This is the agency of the U.S. government that oversees the safety of consumer products (as their name suggests) and sets general safety standards for how and when products can be used.

 There are a few general guidelines that all manufacturers of baby products must follow, as well as a few tests they must pass.
-These tests address things like lead content and phthalate content (aka: chemicals that make plastics more durable, but aren’t the healthiest for your little one).

 Believe it or not, the Consumer Product Safety Commission didn’t set mandatory crib safety standards for manufacturers until 2011.